FindMySchool LogoFindMySchool

 The atmosphere inside is purposeful.
 Students move between lessons with a sense of routine and discipline.
 The sheer size of the school means the corridors are busy, yet there is an underlying order.
 Behaviour is generally managed well, with a clear system of rewards and sanctions that students understand and respect.

 Inclusivity is a tangible part of the character here.
-The student body is a true reflection of the local area, and the school prides itself on catering to high achievers alongside those who need significant support.
+The student body is a true reflection of the local area, and the school is known for catering to high achievers alongside those who need significant support.
 The "Mall" area acts as a social hub, while specific zones are designated for different year groups to ensure younger students are not overwhelmed by the scale of the site during break times.

-Chesterfield High School delivers solid academic outcomes that consistently align with or exceed national benchmarks.
-In the 2024 GCSE cycle, the school achieved an Attainment 8 score of 47.0, edging past the England average of 45.9.
+Chesterfield High School delivers solid academic outcomes.
+In the current 2024-25 / 2025 GCSE dataset, the school achieved an Attainment 8 score of 48.4.
 This indicates that, on average, students achieve just under a grade 5 across their eight key subjects.

-The school ranks 1,824th in England for GCSE performance (FindMySchool ranking) and 14th locally in Liverpool's wider area.
-This places it in the "national typical" band, reflecting performance that sits comfortably within the middle 35% of schools in England.
+The school ranks 1,796th out of 3,895 schools in England for GCSE academic outcomes (FindMySchool ranking).
+On the wider secondary ranking, it is 1,529th out of 3,688 nationally and 11th locally in Liverpool's wider area.
+This places it around the national middle, reflecting performance that sits securely within the typical range for schools in England.
 Crucially, the Progress 8 score of +0.01 suggests that students make average progress from their primary school starting points, neither underperforming nor significantly outperforming expectations based on prior attainment.

-In terms of core subjects, 16.7% of pupils achieved grades 5 or above in the English Baccalaureate (EBacc) suite of subjects.
+For core subjects, 18.7% of pupils achieved grades 5 or above in the English Baccalaureate (EBacc) suite of subjects.
 While this figure highlights an area for potential growth compared to selective neighbours, it reflects the school's commitment to offering a wide choice of options rather than forcing all students into the specific EBacc bucket.

 England ranks and key metrics (where available)